 Students spend the entire Spring semester (except for Spring break) in Washington, D.C. working as legal interns in a variety of federal offices while taking an evening course (meets twice/week during the Spring semester) on government lawyering.
 Placements are principally in federal government offices where lawyers conduct research and provide legal advice and assistance on policy, legislative or regulatory matters, rather than investigating and litigating cases.
 Students may choose to start the clinic early by spending the Winter Term in Washington, D.C. working full-time at their placement offices.
-Students also attend class twice a week (see below for more on the class).
-To get an inside view of the program, students may access the Semester in Washington website, which contains detailed information about last year’s syllabus, course requirements, events, funding, housing, placements, etc. (note that this pertained to last year’s program, and information for the 2019 Program is subject to change).

 Placements are coordinated by Clinic Director, Jonathan Wroblewski, in consultation with students and the Office of Clinical and Pro Bono Programs.
 Clinical work exposes students to the distinct forms of lawyering practiced by government attorneys in diverse policy positions in the federal government.
 Students are required to work at least 30 hours a week in the 2020 Spring semester.
 Students who choose to start the clinic early in the Winter 2020 term must work 40 hours/week during the winter term.
 Clinical placements may span various practice settings in Congress and federal agencies or departments.